 So far, the Jabra Elite 65t is the only pair of truly wireless earbuds that we would feel comfortable using on a run or during a hard gym workout.
 This is thanks to the super secure rubber earpieces and the super light weight of just 0.4 ounces.
 These buds back up their athletic performance with exceptional sound quality.
 They were able to belt out crystal clear, incredibly full sounding ballads throughout our testing.
-Top that off with a convenient carrying/recharging case, and you've got a shoe-in for our Editors' Choice award.
+Top that off with a convenient carrying/recharging case, and you've got a shoo-in for our Editors' Choice award.

 The only real complaints we have about the 65t is the steep price (you can certainly get good earbuds for less), and the battery life is relatively short at 5.25 hours.
 However, the carrying case can recharge the buds 2-3 times, so you can stretch it to around 16 hours.
 Bottom line, unless you're looking for buds that can last through a transatlantic flight movie marathon, you're going to like the Jabra Elite 65t.

 Great Performance at a More Reasonable Price